-Sen. Jay Rockefeller (D-W.Va.) wants to mark up his spectrum auction/first responder bill by the end of this month (once source suggests May 25 could be the markup date).
+Sen. Jay Rockefeller (D-W.Va.) wants to mark up his spectrum auction/first responder bill by the end of this month.

 The Rockefeller bill would allocate the D block of spectrum--recovered from broadcasters in the DTV transition--to an interoperable broadband communications network.
 It would also give the FCC the authority to pay broadcasters from auctions proceeds for more broadcaster spectrum the government wants to reclaim and auction for wireless broadband.
 The money to pay for and maintain the emergency network would also come out of those auction proceeds.